MurphyPone/murphypone.github.io/src/content/ml-4.md

 > We now prove that equality can hold only when both $\pi'$ and $\pi$ are optimal among the ε-soft policies, that is, when they are better than or equal to all other ε-soft policies.

 > Consider a new environment that is just like the original environment, except with the requirement that policies be ε-soft “moved inside” the environment.
 The new environment has the same action and state set as the original and behaves as follows.
 If in state s and taking action a, then with probability $1 − ε$ the new environment behaves exactly like the old environment.
-With probability $ε$ it repicks the action at random, with equal probabilities, and then behaves like the old environment with the new, random action.
+With probability $ε$ it re-picks the action at random, with equal probabilities, and then behaves like the old environment with the new, random action.
 The best one can do in this new environment with general policies is the same as the best one could do in the original environment with ε-soft policies.
 Let $\widetilde{v}^*$ and $\widetilde{q}^*$ denote the optimal value functions for the new environment.
 Then a policy $π$ is optimal among ε-soft policies if and only if $v_π = \widetilde{v}^*$.
-From the definitionof $\widetilde{v}^*$ we know that it is the unique solution to
+From the definition of $\widetilde{v}^*$ we know that it is the unique solution to

 $$
 \begin{aligned}